 Habit reversal is the specific CBT technique used to treat TTM.
 Habit reversal involves three steps: awareness training, competing response, and social support.
-Because the behavior may occur during times of relaxation such as when watching television or talking on the phone, it is crucial for the individual to notice when they are pulling.
-Additionally, awareness training allows the individual to recognize the thoughts that precede the urge, if the pulling occurs as a result of stress.
-The competing response gives the person an alternative to pulling when the urge arises.
-A common competing response is clenching the fists and releasing.
-Finally, social support is a crucial aspect of treatment, as others assist in awareness, recognize improvements, and provide encouragement.
+Since the behavior may occur during times of relaxation such as when watching television or talking on the phone, it is crucial for the individual to notice build awareness so they are able to notice when they are pulling they have the urge to pull.
+Additionally, awareness training allows the individual to recognize the thoughts, emotions, and other factors that precede the urge, if the pulling occurs as a result of stress.
+The Identifying and practicing a competing response gives the person an alternative to pulling when the urge arises.
+A common competing response is (e.g., clenching the fists and releasing) Finally, social support is a crucial aspect of treatment, as others assist in developing awareness, recognition of improvements, and provide encouragement.